August49/IaaS-Setup/README.md

-Disclaimer: This guide is intended for informational purposes only and may ideal if you are setting up a VPS instance for personal use or for a small-scale web application.
-If you are setting up a VPS instance for a production environment or for a large-scale web application, you may need to consult with a professional sysadmin or DevOps engineer to ensure that your infrastructure is secure, scalable, and reliable.
+Disclaimer: This guide is intended for informational purposes only and may be ideal if you are setting up a VPS instance for personal use or for a small-scale web application.
+If you are setting up an Infrastructure for a large-scale web application, you may need to consult with a professional sysadmin or DevOps engineer to ensure that your infrastructure is secure, scalable, and reliable.

-Prerequisites:
+## Prerequisites:

 - A basic understanding of the Linux command line
 - A basic understanding of web servers and web applications